mcode/pims/README.md

 ## Version

-This application requires node v20.0 or greater.
+This application requires node.js v20.0 or greater.
+Using [`nvm`](https://github.com/nvm-sh/nvm) is optional, but easier when managing different node.js versions.

+- `nvm install 20`
+- `nvm use 20` or `nvm use default 20`, as most of the REMS Integration Prototype repositories use node.js v20.0.